 As an outgrowth of my involvement with the Charles Williams Society, Matt got funding to design and print collector's hardback editions of Williams novels.
 They're really great, despite their esoteric reputation.

-And now we're officially a publisher: three (in a planned series of seven) are in print now, and the fourth is on the way.
+And now we're officially a publisher: all seven novels are in print now, and you can buy the full set.

 One day in 2008 we got carried away with googly eyes.
 This still makes me laugh.

 Novel Novels are blank sketchbooks and journals, made from discarded library books.
 We made these together from 2002-2010, each one by hand and sold individually.